LanternYing/WSRec/Time-aware/CLUS/readme.txt

 ----------------------------------------------------------------------------

 CLUS/
-  - run_rel.py                   - script file for running the experiments on reliability QoS data
   - run_rt.py                    - script file for running the experiments on response-time QoS data
+  - run_tp.py                    - script file for running the experiments on throughput QoS data
   - setup.py                     - setup script file for build c++ modules
   - readme.txt                   - descriptions of this package
   - src/                         - directory of the source files